W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 For now, there are 180 scripts helping you to work faster and more precise.
 And this project will grow with time!
 I already have a list of almost 300 scripts I want to include in it.

 All the tools are easy to use and master.
+I provided the small GIF animation (showing how the script works) to almost all the buttons.
+Just click the links below (under the video).
+There are a lot of buttons in each category so it might take some time to load them to your browser.

 Using only one of 180+ scripts will significantly improve your work!
 Also, I made this tool as cheap as possible, so everyone can afford it and save some time!

 # Video